Audits and Due-diligence in Pharmacovigilance

 - Posted by: Manoj Swaminathan

-While audits are considered for affiliates, systems & processes, business partners or vendors, due diligence may be considered during product divestment and partial or complete M&A. In short, due diligence aids in decision-making for inorganic expansion.
-Besides, due diligence is also considered while qualifying suitable vendors and business partners for undertaking pharmacovigilance activities.
+- Due Diligence is triggered during specific high-stakes business events, such as product divestment or partial/complete M&A. In short, due diligence aids in decision-making for inorganic expansion.
+It is also utilized when qualifying suitable vendors and business partners before they undertake critical pharmacovigilance activities.

-Quite often, the only document provided for due diligence is the Pharmacovigilance System Master File (PSMF).
-If you are unlucky then it will be without the annexes.
+- Information Scarcity: Quite often, the only document provided is the Pharmacovigilance System Master File (PSMF).
+If you are unlucky, it may be provided without its critical annexes.

 Leave a Reply Cancel reply